-Visiting a quaint little town in autumn to observe the changing colour of the local foliage seems a very American sort of an activity, doesn’t it?
+Attending the Bright Autumn Festival is like visiting a quaint little American town in autumn to observe the changing colour of the local foliage.
 The type of thing you might do if you were a New Yorker with a free weekend, a litre of Starbucks, and a new Burberry scarf you really wanted to snap a photo with while apple-picking.

 Well, you don’t need to take an international flight to experience a magical alpine autumn, as the historic town of Bright in Victoria is hosting the annual Bright Autumn Festival for the first time since 2019.